 Increased sweat rate results in loss of zinc and magnesium from the body, and players must focus on incorporating these minerals into their diet.
 Magnesium and zinc are necessary for cell repair, wound healing, and immune function.

 Getting enough zinc in your diet is essential because it’s difficult to get through supplements alone.
 But, hey – did you know too much zinc and magnesium can make you nauseous?

 Yup!
-You heard it right, and that is why it is best for male players to stick to consuming at least 400 to 420 mg of magnesium and female table tennis players to consume 310 to 320 mg of magnesium every day (no more than that!)
+You heard it right, and that is why male players should stick to consuming at least 400 to 420 mg of magnesium and female table tennis players to consume 310 to 320 mg of magnesium every day (no more than that!)

 Table Tennis Nutrition – Iron & Fiber

 Eating iron-rich foods is beneficial for all athletes, including table tennis players.
 There are several reasons why you need more iron compared to others.

 Secondly, a study shows around 70% of iron is lost among those who do high-intensity workouts and exercise compared to the general population.